Class Chilopoda (Centipedes)

 There are 3 species of Cryptops in the UK, and all need microscopic examination to determine species by an expert.

 Cryptops hortensis (Donovan, 1810) is the she smallest of the 3 at 20-30 mm long, and the most common, with most records in Engalnd and Wales, less so further north.

-Cryptops anomalans Newport, 1844 – This is the largest and most impressive of the 3 species growing up 50 mm long.
+Cryptops anomalans Newport, 1844 is the largest and most impressive of the 3 species growing up 50 mm long.
 Only 17 records at time of writing in England and Wales.

-Cryptops parisi Brölemann, 1920 – This is often found in woodland areas.
+Cryptops parisi Brölemann, 1920 is often found in woodland areas.
 Very few records in England and Wales, none in Scotland or Ireland.

 Of further interest there is a actually a fourth species of Cryptops called Cryptops doriae Pocock, 1891, which is only known from the Eden Project (Rainforest Biome), in Cornwall.

 Seen all year round, they feed on other invertebrates.
-Found in woodland and gardens, under rocks, stones and logs, and amidst leaf-litter.
-See above for the distribution of individual species.
+Found in woodland and gardens, under rocks, stones and logs, and amidst leaf litter.

 Found in back garden, South Staffordshire.
 April 2020. © Peter Hillman.

 Species identification confirmed and recorded by an expert from iRecord.